dalboris/vpaint/tests/README.md

-# Why writing unit tests?
+# Why and when write a unit test?

-Writing a unit test for each C++ class is highly encouraged for a few reasons:
+Writing a unit test for every C++ class is highly encouraged for a few reasons:

   1. It is a sanity check that the class works as intended before usage by client code.
   2. It documents how to use the class.